longtingwu/longtingwu.github.io/_pages/talks.md

 ---

 The following is a list of talks which I have given in seminars, workshops and conferences.
+- 20.03.2023.
+Intercontinental Moduli and Algebraic Geometry Zoominar (online), UBC and ETH Zurich.

 - 16.01.2023.
-International Conference for Mathematics and Its Applications (online).
-Chungnam National University.
+International Conference for Mathematics and Its Applications (online), Chungnam National University.

 - 19.09.2022.
 Math seminar (online), Sun Yat-sen University.

 - 04.08.2022.
 International Workshop on Mathematics and Its Applications (online), Chungnam National University.

 - 07.06.2022.
 Symplectic Geometry and Mathematical Physics (online), Peking University.

 - 10.11.2021.
 Algebraic geometry and moduli seminar, ETH Zurich.